GlowSquid/Flask-URL-Shortener/README.md

 - Update settings.py with your own MySQL credentials
 - Create the database in MySQL `CREATE DATABASE shortener;`
 - Run `python create_db.py` to setup the table
-- Lastly, alter the database in MySQL to make characters case-sensitive:
+- Lastly, alter the MySQL table to allow case-sensitive characters:

-`ALTER DATABASE shortener CHARACTER SET utf8 COLLATE utf8_bin;` `ALTER TABLE url CONVERT TO CHARACTER SET utf8 COLLATE utf8_bin;`
+`ALTER TABLE url CONVERT TO CHARACTER SET utf8 COLLATE utf8_bin;`

 Run the app with `python main.py`